Johnston County RV park feasibility

 Pressure-test the RV park math

 This page keeps the research legible and lets the main inputs move.
-The defaults are intentionally conservative/base-case: 20 pads, $55 ADR, 60% occupancy, 45% NOI margin, and $1.05M development cost before land.
+The defaults are intentionally conservative/expected-case: 20 pads, $55 ADR, 60% occupancy, 45% NOI margin, and $580k development cost before land (~$29k/site, expected build with the sitework connection holding).
 That is about $241k gross and $108k NOI before debt service.

 Decision case